itsbudyn/snake-console/README.md

 # snake-console
-A game of snake that runs in a terminal
+A game of snake that runs in a terminal.
+Project made to refresh knowledge of C++.

 Controls:
 - WASD or arrow keys to change directions